ctsit/Polyjuice/README.md

 Polyjuice is a modification of pydicom meant to anonymize DICOM images in a specific directory by scrubbing or changing their header information.
-It then saves the images in another specified directory in order to preserve the original data, and is also capable of archiving the images into compressed .zip files.
+It then saves the images in another specified directory in order to preserve the original data, and is also capable of archiving the scrubbed images into compressed .zip files.

 The input and output locations, and the headers that are edited, are all included in the config.yaml file.
 The default settings for the config file are